-Andrew specialises in Public Family Law, Inquests, and Personal Injury/Occupational Disease.
+Andrew specialises in Public Family Law and Inquests.

-Andrew is regularly instructed to act on behalf of local authorities, family members, and children in care proceedings; from urgent applications through to finding of fact hearings, final hearings, and appeals.
+Andrew is regularly instructed to act on behalf of local authorities, family members, and children in public law proceedings; from urgent applications through to finding of fact hearings, final hearings, and appeals.
 He has experience of cases involving allegations of serious physical and sexual abuse.

 Bar Professional Training Course, Nottingham Law School